 … who never failest to help and govern those whom thou dost bring up in thy stedfast fear and love; Keep us, we beseech thee, under the protection of thy good providence, and make us to have a perpetual fear and love of thy holy Name…

 We must fully understand and acknowledge God will help and lead us, but only if we will look to Him for that help and leadership.
+The spiritually blind (us) cannot lead the blind (also us).
+We are spiritually blind without God’s help.
 We need His Help, in the form of the Holy Ghost, to direct our hearts, minds and souls to look to Him for that Help in our time of need.
 Thus, we continually ask God, through the offices of the Holy Ghost, to help us understand we actually need help and be open to accepting it.

 Speaking of time of need; when do we need God?
-Only when we are falling short of perfection.
-That would be all the time.
+Pretty much whenever we are not perfect, which would be all the time.

 The Epistle is a great illustration of why we need guidance from the Holy Ghost all the time.
 The world is not a nice place and at times it gets depressing to be in.
-However, there is one person that is always there for us, regardless of how dreary and awful it gets.
+John says we should not be surprised that the world hates us.
+For the World does not know of God and His Word so they fear that which they do not understand, namely the Word.
+We should not worry though because even in the times of darkness, we do have an ally.
+That ally is the one person that is always there for us, regardless of how dreary and awful it gets.
 And that is God, and He has a way to comfort us in these times, through His Love and the Holy Ghost.
 The Holy Ghost is here to help us spread that love, and to help us figure out what we need to do, to make our corner of the world a better place.
 But how do we get His Love?
 If we want God’s love, we have to love those around us.
 That is pretty easy.
 It is easy to love people.
-The problem is that we actually have to act on that claim of love, not just say we love them.
+It is harder to put that actual love into practice.
+The problem is we actually have to act on that claim of love, not just say we love them.
 We have to give of our time and effort to help those around us who have problems.
 Loving our neighbor as ourselves is harder than it sounds.
 John tell us “And this is his commandment, That we should believe on the name of his Son Jesus Christ, and love one another, as he gave us commandment.
 And he that keepeth his commandments dwelleth in him, and he in him.
 And hereby we know that he abideth in us, by the Spirit which he hath given us.”

 So how far do we have to go to fulfill our obligation to love our fellow beings?
-We have a leader, Jesus Christ the righteous; and he is not only the Propitiation for our sins, but who set the standard for our performance.
+We have a leader, Jesus Christ the righteous; and he is not onlythe Propitiation for our sins, but who set the standard for our performance.
 As John reminds us, “He laid down his life for us.”
-So, too much work or I don’t have time are probably not valid excuses.
+So, too much workor I don’t have timeare probably not valid excuses.
 There is no excuse for not doing as Christ did and loving our fellow beings even unto death.
-There is no excuse that is adequate to get us out of this job.
-So we must perform this task with great cheer.
-For you cannot have true love without cheerfulness and a giving heart.
+There is no excuse adequate to get us out of this job.
+So, we must perform this task with great cheer.
+There is no true love without cheerfulness and a giving heart.
 We may be serious at times, but we can still be cheerful in that we have the love of God within our hearts and we can spread that to others.
 Don’t forget the little reminder from GK Chesterton: